makhlaghi/mockgals/README.md

 noised image.
 You can use this as input into any bar plotting program you would like to generate a histogram.

+The options for the histogram are also chosen based on the
+macros: `MOCKHISTNUMBINS`, `MOCKHISTMIN` AND `MOCKHISTMAX`, their names show their purpose.
+Since the range of flux in the pre-noise and post-noise images will change, it is best to set the two extremes of the histogram before hand.

 ###Setting other parameters:
 Currently the only way to change other paramters, e.g., the PSF used to convolve the image or the output image size, is to modify